 Comfort also matters: Employee productivity increases 14% when working in a more comfortable workplace.
 A work-from-home culture does not mean that businesses no longer need to invest in ergonomic seating, proper monitor mounts or up-to-date computers.

 Measuring employee productivity has been a challenge for managers since the dawn of business.
 But today, we have formulas, software and tools that can help.

 The OKR system that Google and other large tech companies use and the Salesforce V2MOM app both have built-in employee productivity trackers.
 Small business owners must create their own performance metrics using the chunking method.

 Break your work down into smaller tasks.
 In order to complete a project or assignment, what do your employees need to do?
 Assign each smaller task an average time it takes to complete.
-This not only allows you to measure the productivity of employees, but also allows you to better delegate work, a key component of leadership.
+This not only allows you to measure employee productivity, but also allows you to better delegate work, a key component of leadership.

-Ready to take your employees to the next level?
+Ready to take your employee productivity to the next level?